Soil Test? Why do I need one of those? Why is it important? What are you looking for in a soil test, anyway? 🧐

 pH of soil: Optimum is 6

 pH is the measure of the acidity and alkalinity found within the soil, with a scale ranging from 0 to 14, with 7 considered neutral.
-Numbers less than 7 indicate acidity, while numbers greater than 7 indicate alkalinity, according to Clemson University In reference to turfgrass, Houston area grasses such as St Augustine, Bermuda, and Zoysia thrive at a pH of around 6.
+Numbers less than 7 indicate acidity, while numbers greater than 7 indicate alkalinity, according to Clemson University.
+In reference to turfgrass, Houston area grasses such as St Augustine, Bermuda, and Zoysia thrive at a pH of around 6.

 Of course, different plants thrive best in different soil pH ranges.
 For example, azaleas, rhododendrons, blueberries, and conifers thrive best in acid soils (pH 5.0 to 5.5).
 Vegetables, grasses, and most ornamentals do best in slightly acidic soils (pH 5.8 to 6.5).
 Soil pH values above or below these ranges for these plants may result in less vigorous growth and nutrient deficiencies.

-Nutrients for healthy plant growth are divided into three categories: primary, secondary, and micronutrients.
-Nitrogen (N), phosphorus (P), and potassium (K) are primary nutrients that are needed in relatively large quantities compared to the other plant nutrients.
+Nutrients for healthy plant growth are divided into primary, secondary, and micronutrients.
+Nitrogen (N), phosphorus (P), and potassium (K) are primary nutrients that are needed in relatively large quantities compared to other plant nutrients.
 Calcium (Ca), magnesium (Mg), and sulfur (S) are secondary nutrients that are required by the plant in lesser quantities but are no less essential for healthy plant growth than the primary nutrients.
 Zinc (Zn) and manganese (Mn) are micronutrients that the plant (in very small amounts) requires.
 Most secondary and micronutrient deficiencies are easily corrected by keeping the soil at the optimum pH value.

 Conclusion on pH

 The major impact that extremes in pH have on plant growth is related to the availability of plant nutrients or the soil’s concentration of plant-toxic minerals.
 At pH values of 6.5 and above, phosphorus and most micronutrients become less available.
 In highly acid soils, aluminum and manganese can become more available, causing toxicity to the plant.
-Phosphorus, magnesium, and calcium are less available to the plant with low pH values.
+Phosphorus, magnesium, and calcium are less available to plants with low pH values.

 Organic Matter Percent: Optimum is 3-5